MalteHueckstaedt/blogdown_chernoff_faces/content/docs/2022-04-19-iproduction/index.markdown

 # Individual production

 Before studying social sciences, I studied fine arts in Hanover and Berlin.
-According to my calculations, it should be about ten years since I gave up my "_individual production_" in favour of my academic career.
+It should be about ten years since I gave up my "_individual production_" in favour of my academic career.
 Why I gave up my production?
 The daily practice of art-produktion seemed to me to be too demanding and exhausting to receive little response and, most likely, no money for it.

-Ich bin trotz des Umstandes, dass ich definitiv früh und sehr blutig als Künstler gescheitert bin, sehr dankbar für die Erfahrungen, die ich in der Kunstwelt sammeln dürfte.
-Was bedeutet das?
+Despite the fact that I definitely failed early and hard as an artist, I am very grateful for the experiences I was allowed to gain in the art world.
+What does that mean?

 <img src="images/untitled.png" alt="" width="90%"/>